RedisGears/RedisGears/docs/docs/concepts/triggers/Stream_Triggers.md

 * consumer - the consumer name.
 * stream - streams name prefix on which to trigger the callback.
 * callback - the callback to invoke on each element in the stream.
-Following the same rules of [Sync and Async invocation](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/).
+Following the same rules of [sync and async invocation](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/).
 The callback will be invoke only on primary shard.

 If we register this library (see the [quick start](/docs/interact/programmability/triggers-and-functions/quick_start/) section to learn how to Register a RedisGears function) and run the following command on our Redis: